 'Tigers Are Not Afraid' ('Vuelven'): Film Review

-Issa Lopez mixes fantasy and gritty reality in a ghost story championed by Guillermo del Toro.
+Mexican director Issa Lopez mixes fantasy and gritty drug-war reality in a ghost story championed by Guillermo del Toro.

 Estrella finds and eventually befriends Shine's gang, and gets in enough trouble with them to briefly forget about the spirit world.
 Caco and his bosses are deadly serious about getting his phone back, and as the film expands its gritty vision of the dangers they face, it sees things through the eyes of characters who, despite understanding the stakes, are as prone to misapprehending the world's rules as any kid their age.
 Director Lopez offers no more lightheartedness than the film absolutely needs to show that their spirits haven't been crushed by squalor; meanwhile, her effects artists use mostly excellent CG to slowly hint at how interested the world of the dead is in Estrella's predicament.